mzmine/mzmine_documentation/docs/coding/module_development.md

 ## **9. Integrate a newly created module into mzmine GUI**

-As the last step, for your module to be accessible, add it to the AbstractWorkspace.java or the AcademicWorkspace.java file.
-If you wish your module to be accessible in the batch mode, add it in the BatchModeModulesList
+As the last step, for your module to be accessible, add it to the `AbstractWorkspace.java` or the `AcademicWorkspace.java` file.
+If you wish your module to be accessible in the batch mode, add it in the `BatchModeModulesList.java`

 ## **10. Test and debug**